 It’s a deceptively simple question, but you’ll probably be surprised to discover how often you feel like eating because you’re bored, tired, stressed, or want a reward.
 Eating food your body doesn’t need may leave you feeling sluggish and doesn’t meet your emotional needs very well either.

 4. End eating on autopilot.

 Eating on the run doesn’t work because multitasking is a myth.
 Your brain can only focus on one thing at a time so everything else goes on autopilot – especially eating.
 That’s why you can get to the end of a meal and feel stuffed, but strangely unsatisfied.

-A small New Year’s resolution with big results is to make eating an opportunity to refuel and recharge.
+One of the small New Year’s resolutions with big results is to make eating an opportunity to refuel and recharge.
 Minimize distractions, pay attention to your hunger and fullness cues, and appreciate the aromas, appearance, and flavors of the meal.
 Awareness of your body’s fuel needs and conscious enjoyment of the entire experience leads to greater satisfaction with less food.